udacity/FSND/projects/02_trivia_api/starter/backend/README.md

 3. Create an endpoint to handle GET requests for all available categories.
 4. Create an endpoint to DELETE question using a question ID.
 5. Create an endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.
-6. Create a POST endpoint to get questions based on category.
+6. Create a GET endpoint to get questions based on category.
 7. Create a POST endpoint to get questions based on a search term.
 It should return any questions for whom the search term is a substring of the question.
 8. Create a POST endpoint to get questions to play the quiz.
 This endpoint should take category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
 9. Create error handlers for all expected errors including 400, 404, 422 and 500.